ErniErniErniErni/20230122_LibraryManagement/README.md

 # Library Management System

-The Library Management System is a web application for managing books, authors, and library branches.
+The Library Management System is a web application for managing books, authors, customers, and library branches.
 This README provides an overview of the project, installation instructions, and usage guidelines.

 ## Author